RESTful API with OpenAPI

 }

-On the client-side you can use any OpenAPI tooling, but it’s recommended to Scalar as Vovk.ts generates code snippets:
+On the client-side you can use any OpenAPI tooling, but it’s recommended to Scalar as Vovk.ts generates code snippets that can be copied directly to your codebase.

 import { ApiReferenceReact } from "@scalar/api-reference-react";